mozilla/glean_parser/CONTRIBUTING.rst

 - Make the release on GitHub using [this link](https://github.com/mozilla/glean_parser/releases/new)

-- Enter the new version in the form `vX.Y.Z`.
+- Both the tag and the release title should be in the form `vX.Y.Z`.

 - Copy and paste the relevant part of the `HISTORY.rst` file into the description.